catamphetamine/imageboard/README.md

   }
 }

+// Returns additional `post-link` properties.
-// Returns some properties of a `post` object. getPostLinkProperties(post) {
+// These properties don't get refreshed in `comment.onContentChange()`. getPostLinkProperties(post) {
   return {
     // Whether the application has marked the `post` object as "hidden".